-Byzantine churches in Constantinople were mutilated and stripped of their ornaments after the city was taken by the Ottomans on 29 May 1453.
+The Byzantine churches in Constantinople were mutilated and stripped of their ornaments after the city was taken by the Ottomans on 29 May 1453.
 Many of these churches now lack their mosaic decoration and their rich liturgical ornaments.
-In contrast, in Ravenna, the Italian city on the shores of the Adriatic that was a capital of the Exarchate, there are several Byzantine churches and their decoration is preserved almost intact.
+In contrast, in Ravenna the Italian city on the shores of the Adriatic that was a capital of the Exarchate, there are several Byzantine churches whose decoration is preserved almost intact.
 Ravenna was for three centuries like a neighborhood of Constantinople.

 The importance of Ravenna as a city dates from the time of Honorius, son of Theodosius.
 Believing he was unsafe in Rome, then threatened by barbarians, Honorius moved his court to Ravenna.
-At the time of Honorius, in Ravenna several important buildings were built, but the only building that retains intact its mosaic decoration is the rich mausoleum of his sister Galla Placidia.
+At the time of Honorius in Ravenna were built several important buildings, but the only building that retains intact its mosaic decoration is the rich mausoleum of his sister Galla Placidia.
 We already discussed Galla Placidia’s Mausoleum in a previous essay.
 The time of Honorius and Galla was followed by a construction hiatus in Ravena during the barbarian irruption, until the city regained again its splendor as Byzantine metropolis during the reign of the Ostrogoth Theodoric and the subsequent Byzantine occupation.

 After the Byzantine re-conquest of Ravenna, the city became the capital of an exarchate with jurisdiction over southern Italy, Sicily, the northern coast of Africa, and Spain.
 It was at this time that Ravenna was enriched with new monuments that still can be seen to this day.
-The main church of Sant’Apollinare still stands in the city, and also another church dedicated to Sant’Apollinare, in the place of the old port, as well as two wonderful baptisteries and the wonderful church of San Vitale.
+The main church of Sant’Apollinare still stands in the city as well as other church dedicated to Sant’Apollinare, in the place of the old port, two wonderful baptisteries, and the wonderful church of San Vitale.

-The Great Basilica of Sant’Apollinare intramuros was initially dedicated to St. Martin and was consecrated in 504 and called, for a period of three centuries, Church of St. Martin with Golden Sky because its roof was golden.
+The Great Basilica of Sant’Apollinare intramuros (inside the walls) was initially dedicated to St. Martin and consecrated in 504.
+It was called, for a period of three centuries, Church of St. Martin with Golden Sky because its roof was golden.
 But when in 856 the basilica located at the port and where the body of St. Apollinare was worshiped (that is the present church of Sant’Apollinare in Classe) was sacked by the Saracens, the body of the patron saint of Ravenna was relocated to the church of St. Martin and this church then changed its name to Sant’Apollinare Nuovo to distinguish it from the old church of Sant’Apollinare at the port or in Classe.

-Other mosaics of San Vitale reveal the influence of Syrian themes, such as rocky landscapes, while the central figure of the apse is typically Latin, Christ seated on the universe represented by a blue sphere and still portrayed as the beardless young man as he was represented earlier in the Roman catacombs.
-How different is this Christ of Ravenna from the typical Byzantine Pantocrator* represented a few centuries later in Hagia Sophia at Constantinople and which will be discussed in the next essay.
-In Hagia Sophia’s mosaics, Christ is portrayed as a mature character, with a thick black beard, revealing strength and power.
+Other mosaics of San Vitale reveal the influence of Syrian themes such as rocky landscapes, while the central figure of the apse is typically Latin: Christ seated on the universe represented by a blue sphere and still portrayed as the beardless young man as he was represented earlier in the Roman catacombs.
+How different is this Christ of Ravenna from the typical Byzantine Pantocrator* represented a few centuries later in Hagia Sophia at Constantinople.
+In Hagia Sophia’s mosaics, Christ is portrayed as a mature character, with a thick black beard revealing strength and power.